 What I Learned After Joining a Team

-That’s when I realized, hands-on experience and intentional mentorship aren’t always the same thing.
+That’s when I realized hands-on experience and intentional mentorship aren’t always the same thing.

 Team Leader vs Mentor

 Over the years, I’ve learned there’s a real difference between a team leader and a mentor.
 A team leader may be focused on growing their business — increasing production, building systems, support coverage, and brand presence.
 They may offer learning through hands-on exposure and shadowing.
 That’s valuable in its own way — and it might even be exactly what you’re looking for.
 But mentorship is different.
-A mentor invests in your development.
-Teaching.
-Guiding.
-And giving you bumper lanes — not just tasks.

 What to Ask the Team Leader